What is Happening in Vail Valley Fall 2022

 EagleARTS 2nd Friday ARTwalk

-Our charming galleries, shops, and restaurants will be offering art exhibitions, live music, sales, and specials for a fun evening out every 2nd Friday of the month in Historic Downtown Eagle!!!
+Charming galleries, shops, and restaurants will be offering art exhibitions, live music, sales, and specials for a fun evening out every 2nd Friday of the month in Historic Downtown Eagle!!!

 Presented by EagleARTS, ARTSPaCE workshop+gallery with funding from the Town of Eagle, Colorado Creative Industries, and the National Endowment for the Arts and our downtown business community.